What Are the Deadliest Chemicals in the World?

 Batrachotoxin, which is found on the skin of certain frogs native to South America, is one of the most potent poisons known to man.
 It takes just two micrograms per kilogram to be fatal, which means that a fully grown man could be killed by a dose no bigger than a few grains of salt.

 It’s a neurotoxin, which means that it exerts its effect by preventing neurones from sending electrical messages to one another, causing paralysis and eventually death.
 Scary stuff!

 Where You Might Find it: The skin of poison dart frogs

 7. Potassium Cyanide

-Potassium Cyanide is a salt, but it’s about as far from the kind that you use to season your fries as it’s possible to be.
+Potassium cyanide is a salt, but it’s about as far from the kind that you'd use to season your fries as possible.
 It’s incredibly toxic and has gained notoriety for being the choice ingredient in suicide pills for spies and soldiers around the world.
-The nicest thing that can be said about it is that it offers a fast death.
-It inhibits cellular respiration, the process by which cells make energy, by inhibiting an enzyme that’s essential in ATP production.
-ATP is the primary energy currency of the body, and the ability to make it is key to, well, living.
-Within a few minutes of consuming potasisum cyanide victims fall unconscious and then suffer brain death.
-Yikes.
+The nicest thing that can be said about it is that it offers a quick death.

 4. Fluoroantimonic Acid